Unity-Technologies/com.unity.multiplayer.docs/docs/troubleshooting/error-messages.md

 ## NetworkObject errors

 **Error:**
-* `Cannot find pending soft sync object.
+* `Can't find pending soft sync object.
 Is the projects the same?
 UnityEngine.Debug:LogError(Object)`
-* `ArgumentNullException: Cannot spawn null object  Parameter name: netObject`
+* `ArgumentNullException: Can't spawn null object  Parameter name: netObject`

-This exception should only occur if your scenes are not the same, for example if the scene of your server contains a `NetworkObject` which is not present in the client scene.
+This exception should only occur if your scenes aren't the same, for example if the scene of your server contains a `NetworkObject` which isn't present in the client scene.
 Verify the scene objects work correctly by entering playmode in both editors.

 ## ServerRPC errors

 **Error:**
 * Server: `[Netcode] Only owner can invoke ServerRPC that is marked to require ownership`
-* Host: `KeyNotFoundException: The given key was not present in the dictionary.`
+* Host: `KeyNotFoundException: The given key wasn't present in the dictionary.`

 The ServerRPC should only be used on the server.
 Make sure to add `isServer` check before calling.